World’s first self-driving car race ends in a crash

 Highlighting the fledgling nature of self-driving car tech, the accident has shown there’s still a lot of work to do before driverless cars are the foolproof, safety machines we’ve all been led to believe they’re capable of becoming.

-Crash aside, however, the race proved a significant milestone in the development of driverless cars, with the two race machines managing to complete multiple high-speed race laps and even dodge a stray dog that wondered onto the track.
+Crash aside, however, the race proved a significant milestone in the development of driverless cars, with the two race machines managing to complete multiple high-speed race laps and even dodge a stray dog that wandered onto the track.

 Ultimately, however, it ended in a failure of the technology we’ve long been told will bring an end to road traffic accidents on our public streets.